Demand highest over Q4 for technology and industrial/production skills

 Trendsetter Barometer® business outlook

-Find the complete picture on private company growth outlooks and performance by navigating through the tabs below.
+Find the complete picture on private company outlooks for the US economy, as well as their own company growth outlooks and performance by navigating through the tabs below.

 PwC’s Trendsetter Barometer is a quarterly survey of CEOs and CFOs of privately-held companies, is now in its 21st year.
 Panelists’ views have served as a good leading economic indicator on where US GDP growth is likely to be in a year’s time and whether employment numbers will rise or fall, our analysis of the data show.
-Third quarter 2017 results reflect the views of 300 CEOs/CFOs interviewed between July 5 and September 29, 2017, representing a cross-sector profile of US privately-held firms with average annual enterprise revenue of $349 million.
+Fourth quarter 2017 results reflect the views of 300 CEOs/CFOs interviewed between October 2 to December 29, 2017, representing a cross-sector profile of US privately-held firms with average annual enterprise revenue of $373 million.

 *PwC calculates net economic sentiment as the balance of panelists who are “optimistic” minus those who are “pessimistic” about how they feel about the US economy over the next 12 months.
 We exclude “uncertain” responses.